 - Review our Enrollment page to see openings and the Registration for your next steps to secure a spot!

-8:30 am to 4:30 pm (paid planning 2:00 to 2:30)
+8:30 am to 4:30 pm (paid Break & planning 11:00 to 12:00)

-6:50 am to 2:50 pm
+7:00 am to 3:00 pm

 Teachers are the core of The Shyne School.
 The curriculum centers around the loving, warm and welcoming interaction children have each day with teachers and friends.
 Teachers work together with parents so they can ensure children feel safe and secure while at school.
 We work with parents and respect individual differences as well as families’ preferences.

-Our teachers attend special training in early childhood education so teachers understand the different stages of children’s development.
+Our teachers attend special training in early childhood education, so teachers understand the different stages of children’s development.
 Understanding development helps them guide the children’s behavior with patience and understanding.
 Each classroom at The Shyne School has two primary teachers to promote consistency and responsiveness.
 We have a low turnover rate that helps us provide a high level of care.

 We encourage active parent participation.
-Parent communication is very important.
+Parent communication is especially important.
 We ask parents to let the teacher know about the child’s night and morning has been.
 We feel the more time the parents and teachers spend together on the child’s transition and separation anxiety the more trust is built and the stronger the bond.

 The classroom plan includes separate areas for diaper changing, general hand washing, art, sensory, small motor, large motor, teacher prep area and quiet areas.
-To help children feel strong, competent and empowered, toys are down at the children’s level for self selection, tables and chairs and, a hand washing sink are just their size.
+To help children feel strong, competent, and empowered, toys are down at the children’s level for self-selection, tables, and chairs and a hand washing sink are just their size.
 Children love to be independent and feel “BIG”.
 Teachers work with children to make appropriate choices so they can “do it themselves.”

 At The Shyne School we know you are your child’s first teacher, so we want to build a partnership with you so we can provide the highest quality of care.